Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

 \subsubsection{Heterogeneity}

 As the only attribute-based semi-supervised method, KDCoE exploits textual descriptions to enrich the seed alignment with new entity pairs that have very similar descriptions.
 The presence of many entities with highly similar (Descr\_Sim) textual descriptions (\#Ents\_Descr) boosts the performance of KDCoE.
 For this reason, we observe a positive correlation of these two meta-features with KDCoE.
 In addition, MultiKE and RDGCN are the only supervised methods that exploit entity names to create and initialize the entity embeddings.
 Thus, we observe a positive correlation between those methods and entity name similarity.
 AttrE is the only unsupervised method that is not using pre-trained word embeddings and thus is positively correlated with the meta-feature capturing the similarity of literals (Lit\_Sim).
 A higher literal similarity is associated with better performance for the method.
 Finally, as AttrE exploits the Levenshtein distance to align the predicate names of two KGs, its performance is positively correlated with this meta-feature (Pred\_Name\_Sim): the more similar the predicates names of the two KGs, the better for AttrE.
+Although BERT\_INT, exploits multiple resources of similarity evidence of entities (e.g., textual descriptions, entity names, literal), it uses pre-trained BERT-based word embeddings, so measuring correlations with these meta-features, is irrelevant.